A Remote Ethernet Device (RED) provides a secure tunnel between a remote site and Sophos Firewall.

 You can now see the other RED settings on the page.

-We recommend using TLS 1.2 for enhanced security.
+We recommend using TLS v1.2 (strict) and later for enhanced security.

 Automatic device deauthorization: To automatically remove RED appliances' authorization when they remain disconnected from Sophos Firewall for the specified time, do as follows: